 LATEST NEWS: The band is currently arranging new material for the intriguingly-titled Originals Volume II.
 The material covers everything from traditional-sounding laments to highly original arrangements of heart-breaking love songs.
 We think it will go down much better than the previous mix of traditional-sounding laments and highly original arrangements of heart-breaking love songs.

-Alex Somerville (bass/Gorilla Glue), John (vocals/guitar/banana-based body armour) and David Crocker (vocals/guitar/banjo/mandolin/harmonica/acrylics)
+Alex Somerville (bass/Gorilla Glue), John (vocals/guitar/capo/small red flannel) and David Crocker (vocals/guitar/banjo/mandolin/dobro/harmonica/easel)

 John started out on classical guitar but when he was about 12 years old, brother David bought his first banjo and John started playing backup guitar and singing.
 The boys quickly got hooked on the sounds of Flatt and Scruggs and The Stanley Brothers.
 Shortly after discovering some of dad's old Hank Williams records, John got himself a fiddle and quickly grasped the basic techniques; making loud and irritating scraping noises into the small hours.
 Although still too young to drink anything stronger than flat lemonade, John and David soon became regulars at folk clubs in and around East Yorkshire.
 In 1971 John went off to the Cambridge Folk Festival to seek fame and fortune.
 After a short spell with an English folk band, he and fellow band member Steve Harley formed Cockney Rebel.
 John underwent a painful operation to become Jean-Paul Crocker, playing electric violin and mandolin on the band's highly acclaimed albums: Human Menagerie and Psychomodo.
 In spite of his faithful fan, and the ever-increasing fame and glory, John finally came to his senses and swapped his electric fiddle for a D28.
 He now spends most of his time writing songs and trying to forget everything that happened before 1974.

 Nobody is very sure how Alex Somerville does what he does on the bass, but whatever he's doing, it works every time.
 Alex also plays jazz bass as well as guitar, fiddle and mandolin.
 Alex has a remarkable capacity for remembering the most obscure things about anything to do with music, apart from how to play the bass like everyone else.
 In his spare time he tests lightning conductors for a leading firm of military outfitters.
 This has also sparked an in-depth study of rare expletives and profanities typically found in the Derbyshire dialect.
-On a lighter note, Alex recently took delivery of a pair of high-powered binoculars and was subsequently forced to undergo a sudden change of postcode.
-The exact details of the case and the treatment regime are unclear but his solicitor has assured us that nobody will notice the change in his performance, as long as he doesn't play the bass.
+On a lighter note, Alex likes nothing better than to whisk his loved ones away in a vintage camper van.
+He generally leaves them in the middle of a damp Welsh forest and then jets off to his private Tuscan villa for some peace and quiet.
+Nice!

 Copyright © 2015 J Crocker - All rights reserved.